richardrigutins/richardrigutins/README.md

-### Hi there 👋
+### Hi there, I'm Riccardo Rigutini 👋

-- 🌍 I am from Italy.
+- 🌍 I'm from Italy.
-- 💼 I work as a software engineer, specializing in .NET and Microsoft technologies.
+- 💼 I work as a software engineer, specializing in .NET and Angular.
-- 🔭 I develop and maintain web applications using Angular, Blazor, and ASP.NET Core.
+- 💻 I develop and maintain web applications using Angular, Blazor, and ASP.NET Core, and mobile applications using Flutter.
-- 🌱 Currently, I am learning about cloud technologies such as Azure, AWS, and GCP.
+- 🌱 Currently, I am learning about AI and cloud technologies such as Azure, AWS, and GCP.
-- 📫 You can contact me via [X/Twitter](https://twitter.com/richardrigutins) or [LinkedIn](https://www.linkedin.com/in/riccardo-rigutini-62483a236/), or you can visit [my website](https://www.rigutins.dev).
+- 📫 You can contact me via [LinkedIn](https://www.linkedin.com/in/riccardo-rigutini-62483a236/).
+Sometimes I write about tech stuff on [my website](https://www.rigutins.dev).
-- 😺 Fun fact: Cats are awesome.

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=richardrigutins&show_icons=true&theme=dark)